STINGING INSECT GUIDE

 The quickest ID in the field:

-- Size: Smaller than paper wasps.
-About half an inch.
+- Size: They’re smaller than paper wasps, measuring about half an inch long.

-- Color and texture: Bright yellow-and-black bands, hairless, with a glossy, almost plastic-looking sheen.
-This is the most reliable tell.
-Honey bees are fuzzy; paper wasps are slightly matte; yellowjackets are slick and shiny like they've been polished.
+- Color and texture: Their bright yellow-and-black bands are hairless and have a glossy, almost plastic-like shine.
+This is the best way to identify them.
+Honey bees are fuzzy, paper wasps have a slight matte finish, and yellowjackets look like they’ve been polished.

-- Flight: Fast, direct, hovering, and much sharper than a honey bee.
-If it's "dive-bombing" your barbecue or your can of soda, it's a yellowjacket — not a honey bee, and almost never a paper wasp.
+- Flight: Their flight is fast, direct, and they can hover, which is much sharper than a honey bee.
+If it’s “dive-bombing” your barbecue or your soda can, you’re dealing with a yellowjacket — not a honey bee, and almost never a paper wasp.

-- **Southern yellowjacket (Vespula squamosa) — dominates Central and South Texas.
-Queen is distinctively orange** rather than yellow, and more than half again the size of workers.
-The species capable of forming massive perennial colonies in warm Texas winters.
+- **Southern yellowjacket (Vespula squamosa)** — dominates Central and South Texas.
+The queen is easy to spot with her orange coloration, and she’s over 50% larger than the workers.
+This species can create massive, perennial colonies thanks to our mild Texas winters.

-- **Eastern yellowjacket (V. maculifrons)** — more common in East Texas but overlaps with southern yellowjacket across the state.
-Looks more classically "yellowjacket" with standard yellow-and-black banding throughout.
+- **Eastern yellowjacket (V. maculifrons)** — more common in East Texas, but you’ll catch these around southern yellowjackets throughout the state.
+They’ve got that classic "yellowjacket" appearance with yellow-and-black stripes all around.

-- **German yellowjacket (V. germanica)** — invasive, European in origin, known to occur in parts of Texas.
-Prefers wall voids over ground nesting and builds larger colonies than eastern yellowjacket.
+- **German yellowjacket (V. germanica)** — this invasive species comes from Europe and has spread to parts of Texas.
+They like to nest in wall voids instead of the ground and can build larger colonies than eastern yellowjackets.

 For most yellowjacket species in most years, the cycle is:

-- Late winter / spring: A single mated queen emerges from overwintering.
-She finds a suitable cavity — most often an abandoned rodent burrow, but also wall voids, attic spaces, hollow trees, or dense ground cover — and starts the nest alone.
+- Late winter / spring: A mated queen wakes up from hibernation and starts searching for a good place to build a nest.
+She often chooses an old rodent burrow, but can also end up in wall voids, attics, hollow trees, or dense ground cover.
+She does all the work herself to get the nest started.

-- Spring and early summer: Queen builds the initial paper comb and raises the first small cohort of workers.
-This stage is invisible to homeowners; the nest is small and the colony is quiet.
+- Spring and early summer: The queen builds her first paper comb and raises her first set of workers.
+Most homeowners won’t notice this stage because the nest is still small and quiet.

-- Mid-to-late summer: Workers take over all foraging, building, and brood care.
-Colony grows rapidly.
-By August, a typical colony has hundreds to a few thousand workers.
+- Mid-to-late summer: Workers take over the tasks of foraging, building, and caring for the brood.
+The colony grows rapidly.
+By August, you might see hundreds or even a few thousand workers in a typical colony.

-- Late summer through fall: Colony at maximum size.
-Queen begins producing reproductive cells — new queens (gynes) and males.
-This is when yellowjackets become scavengers and aggressive picnic crashers.
+- Late summer through fall: The colony hits its peak size.
+The queen starts making new queens (gynes) and males.
+This is when yellowjackets become aggressive scavengers, often ruining picnics.

-- Winter: Only mated new queens survive, tucked into sheltered spots (leaf litter, rock crevices, rotting logs, attics).
+- Winter: Only the mated new queens make it through, finding shelter in spots like leaf litter, rock crevices, rotting logs, or attics.

-In the warmer parts of the southeastern US — particularly Florida, coastal Texas, and increasingly inland Texas — southern yellowjacket colonies do not die off in winter.
-They persist.
-A perennial colony picks up the following spring where it left off in the fall, adding more queens (polygyny), more workers, and more combs.
+In the warmer parts of the southeastern U.S.—like Florida and coastal Texas, as well as inland Texas—southern yellowjacket colonies don’t die off in winter.
+According to Texas A&M AgriLife Extension, they stick around.
+A colony that survives winter kicks back into gear in the spring, adding more queens (polygyny), more workers, and more combs.

 Documented perennial V. squamosa colonies have reached sizes that are genuinely hard to believe:

-- A colony excavated in Florida in 1977 had 14 comb levels and 120,130 cells, with thousands of reproductive cells.
+- A colony unearthed in Florida in 1977 had 14 comb levels and 120,130 cells, which included thousands dedicated to reproduction.

-- Peer-reviewed research on perennial colonies has documented nests with more than 100,000 workers and multiple queens laying eggs simultaneously.
+- Peer-reviewed research indicates that perennial colonies can support nests with more than 100,000 workers and multiple queens laying eggs simultaneously.

-- Some perennial colonies have been documented with more than 80,000 workers and multiple entrance points, with nest structures invading home wall cavities and growing to occupy substantial portions of a structure.
+- Certain perennial colonies have been observed with over 80,000 workers and multiple entrance points, often invading home wall cavities and expanding to occupy significant portions of a structure.

-These are not normal.
-Most Texas yellowjacket colonies are annual and modest.
-But a small percentage — perhaps 1 in 500 — transitions to perennial status, especially in milder winter years, and those colonies are extraordinarily dangerous.
+These yellowjackets are not the usual ones you see.
+Most colonies in Texas are small and only last for a year.
+However, about 1 in 500 can stick around for multiple years, particularly during mild winters, and those nests can pose serious risks.
 Nests of this size are hazardous even for experienced pest control technicians to destroy.

-If you encounter a yellowjacket nest the size of a refrigerator in a wall cavity on a Central Texas property, that's not a weird anomaly — that's the recognized perennial V. squamosa pattern, and it gets reported every year in the region.
+If you spot a yellowjacket nest the size of a refrigerator in a wall cavity here in Central Texas, it’s not just a one-off.
+That’s the usual V. squamosa behavior we encounter year after year in this region.

 - Live insects